rolling-scopes-school/tasks/react/modules/graphiql.md

 ## Building a team

 - you should work in a team of 3 members
-- teams can be pre-defined there. (https://rss-teams.web.app/)
-- All students should be registered there. (https://rss-teams.web.app/)
-- All teams should be registered there.
-[RSSTeams](https://rss-teams.web.app/)
 - Teamwork guidelines [RSSchool Docs](https://docs.rs.school/#/teams)
 ## Application Prototype